 If you don’t know exactly when you’ll shoot, you can be vague about it...

 “Expected to run for three days in the first two weeks of December”.

 Even just the anticipated amount of days (or weeks) can help weed out unavailable candidates, especially if yours is a longer-than-usual production (such as a short that will shoot for two full weeks or a feature that’s shooting six months on location.)

-If you’re casting a wide net (on Facebook, for example, where friends all over the world might see your post) make sure to specify the city where filming will take place.
+If you’re casting a wide net (on Facebook, for example, where people may be non-local) make sure to specify the city where filming will take place.